 - Wait out the full curing.
 In Krylon Fusion’s case, that’s 7 days.
 If you’re using another brand, check the instructions as the curing time may differ.

 - Seal the painted object.
 My success here has been with a clear 2-part epoxy, which will provide the most durable effect.
 In terms of safety, you can also use a polyurethane clear coat finish or an acrylic resin-based clear matte varnish.
 If you go for the acrylic, be sure to get the UV-resistant one.

 Following this simple step-by-step method has resulted in years of duration and unharmed aquatic life for me.

 Unfortunately, not all of these are locally available to everyone.

 Walmart can be offering them, but it’s not guaranteed.

 In fact, the reason I tried Valspar for the first time was the absence of Krylon and Rust-oleum.
 Usually, Krylon is available on Amazon too.
 This was when I was still skeptical as to how efficient they were, so I would try them a can at a time.

-More than 10 years ago they’ve changed what was then a formula high on Volatile Organic Compound (VOC) content.
+More than 10 years ago they changed what was then a formula high on Volatile Organic Compound (VOC) content.
 The people who have been using the OF (Old Formula) Krylon will know that, as they probably noticed the difference in the instructions.
-The change has occurred when the EPA decided it’s time to put an end to paints that contain too much VOC.
+The change occurred when the EPA decided it was time to put an end to paints that contain too much VOC.
 Note that it was not only Krylon that got “replaced”.

 The OF Krylon was way more efficient at sticking to plastic.